 - 1. Condenser pad - 2.
 Required electrical services - A. Dedicated service for condenser - B. 5-conductor low voltage wire from thermostat to condenser control panel - 3.
 R-134a refrigerant for system - 4.
 Miscellaneous hardware, brackets, sealant, reducers, etc... - 5.
 An accurate digital probe style thermometer - 6.
 Tools and equipment needed to perform the installation - 7.
-The entire line set if none was purchased with the unit. - 8.
-Additional line set beyond 50 feet if line set was purchase with the unit.
+Line set if not purchased with the unit. - 8.
+If the line set is purchased with the unit, additional refrigerant line if line set exceeds 50 ft. in length.
 See Table 1 on page 4 for proper line set sizes longer than 50 equivalent feet.
 Copper reducers and other fittings.